by Brian Awehali

 At my first real job, I was the assistant manager of an arts and entertainment monthly in Tulsa, Oklahoma.
 I’d go in, mostly at night, often still tripping from the earlier part of the night’s activities, to enter copy and lay out pages manually, on a back-lit drafting table.
 The office had a big aquarium with lights behind it that would cast shadows of fish on all the walls at night while I worked, which looked amazing, especially to dilated eyes.
 And there was a dual cassette deck in the office with only two cassettes in it: 1969: Velvet Underground Live with Lou Reed, Volumes 1 and 2.
 On the cover of the album was a big ass of indeterminate gender in lace panties, one knee-high stocking just visible on the left leg.
 More than 20 years later, I still hold this to be the greatest live recording ever made.

-Lots of people have written about the Velvet Underground, though no one has done it as well as Lester Bangs, who wrote, in an essay structured in part as a letter to Reed: “It’s the best music ever made… the instrumental intro to ‘All Tomorrow’s Parties’ is like watching dawn break over a bank of buildings through the windows of these elegantly hermetic cages, which feels too well spoken, which I suspect is the other knife that cuts through your guts, the continents that divide literature and music and don’t care about either.”
+Lots of people have written about the Velvet Underground, though I don’t think anyone’s done it as well as Lester Bangs, who wrote, in an essay structured in part as a letter to Reed: “It’s the best music ever made… the instrumental intro to ‘All Tomorrow’s Parties’ is like watching dawn break over a bank of buildings through the windows of these elegantly hermetic cages, which feels too well spoken, which I suspect is the other knife that cuts through your guts, the continents that divide literature and music and don’t care about either.”

 Most of the Velvets catalog also still sounds as unusual and contemporary today as it did almost 50 years ago.